Bee Card (game cartridge)

-Only a small number of MSX software titles were published on Bee Card: 6 in Japan, and only two in Europe and Italy.
-In order to accept a Bee Card, the cartridge slot of the MSX had to be fitted with a removable adapter: the Hudson Soft BeePack.
+Only a few MSX software titles were published on Bee Card: six in Japan and only two in Europe and Italy.
+To accept a Bee Card, the cartridge slot of the MSX had to be fitted with a removable adapter: the Hudson Soft BeePack.
 The first mass-produced Bee Cards, however, were EEPROM telephone cards manufactured by Mitsubishi Plastics; these were first sold in Japan in 1985.
 The trade names Bee Card and Bee Pack derive from Hudson Soft's corporate logo, which features a cartoon bee.

 MSX software published on Bee Card

 Hudson Soft and other software publishers distributed at least eleven MSX software titles on Bee Card:

 HuCard

-Hudson Soft later collaborated with NEC to develop a video game console called the PC Engine.
+Hudson Soft later collaborated with NEC to develop a new video game console called PC Engine.
 The companies elected to use Hudson Soft's slim ROM cartridge technology to distribute PC Engine software.
-Hudson Soft adapted the design for their needs, and produced the HuCard.
-HuCards are slightly thicker than Bee Cards; also, whereas a Bee Card has 32 pins, a HuCard has 38.
+Hudson Soft adapted the design for their needs and produced the HuCard.
+HuCards are slightly thicker than Bee Cards; whereas a Bee Card has 32 pins, a HuCard has 38.